dbanetto/uni/assign1/report.md

 The first stage is to investigate a range of open source repository tools and create a report about the suitability of them.
-The second stage is to create tools to deploy the chosen repository with a range of different tools.
+The second stage is to create tools to deploy the chosen repository with a range of different tools [@project6outline].
-From this outline our panel decided the attributes we were looking for in an ideal candidates is the willingness to learn a range of new tools and a bonus would be if they were confident with being able to teach what they have learnt to other team members.
+From this outline our panel decided the attributes we were looking for in an ideal candidate has the willingness to learn a range of new tools and a bonus would be if they were confident with being able to teach what they have learnt to their other team members.

 <!--
     quality of CVs, writen communication